-We are thrilled to showcase these photographs from the series BODIES SPACES by Daniel Toby Gonzalez, who was recently featured in Hunger Mountain‘s issue 19: The Body Issue.
+Photographs from the series BODIES SPACES by Daniel Toby Gonzalez were initially featured in Hunger Mountain‘s Issue 19: The Body Issue.
+They can now be seen in the Poetry section.

 Daniel Toby Gonzalez, or Toby to those he’s closest, is a cerebral artists who lets his personal beliefs around fine art photography guide his work.
 It is an ideology he developed after completing an early college portfolio, that he found to be “too literal and unfocused” to stir conversation and the minds of viewers.